Red-Liu199/CAT/README.md

 1. Install main dependencies
    - PyTorch: `>=1.9.0` is recommended
    - CAT: https://github.com/thu-spmi/CAT only for data preparation.
-After installing the CAT, please refers to the details in tools/README.md
+After installing the CAT, please refers to the details in tools/README.md and link directory.
+      ```bash
+      ln -s <CAT> tools/
+      ```

 2. Python packages